-The Oster and the Panasonic NN-SU696S did a little worse than the Kenmore, with the Oster burning a slight ring in the chocolate and leaving an unmelted ring on the outside, and the NN-SU696S leaving a nickel-sized cooler spot in the exact middle.
+The Panasonic NN-SU696S did a little worse than the Kenmore, leaving a nickel-sized cooler spot in the exact middle.

-The Kenmore, LG, Oster, and the Panasonic all did well at heating up a frozen burrito, averaging 8-12°F of temperature differences between left, right, and center of the burrito.
+The Kenmore, LG, and the Panasonic all did well at heating up a frozen burrito, averaging 8-12°F of temperature differences between left, right, and center of the burrito.
 The Westinghouse did terribly at heating up a burrito — the worst of the bunch — failing to reach the required 160°F and having almost a 65°F temperature difference between the left and the right side of the burrito.
 The Toshiba was a bit better, but not by much, also failing to achieve the minimum temperature and having a sizeable temperature difference between the left and right half of the burrito.

 Finishing out the bottom of the group in our heating test, the Breville BMO734XL and the Samsung MS11K3000AS earned a 4 and a 3 out of 10 respectively.
 These models had tons of temperature variation across most of our tests, in extreme amounts.
 For example, the Samsung MS11K3000AS had close to a 70°F difference between the center and the right side of the burrito, and the Breville had over 30°F between the left side and the center.

 Ease of Use

 For this metric, making up 30% of the total score, we looked at the various features and functions that these machines have to make your life easier.
 We evaluated how effective the preset settings were, whether or not there were quick buttons present and how they worked, the quality of the interior lighting and timer, as well as if the appliance would slide around on the counter when the door was opened or closed or when a button was pressed.
 For the preset effectiveness, we made a bag of popcorn and baked a potato in each model, precisely following the manufacturer's directions, and rated the results.
 You can see how all of the models ranked in the graphic below.